lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/before-you-start.rst

     *LAMMPS tutorials* is made of seven tutorials that are ordered by increasing difficulty. :ref:`lennard-jones-label`
-    is meant for absolute LAMMPS and molecular dynamics beginners, and the complexity of the simulation is progressively increased
+    is meant for absolute LAMMPS and molecular dynamics beginners.
+The complexity of the molecular simulation is then progressively increased
     for :ref:`carbon-nanotube-label`,
     :ref:`all-atoms-label`,
     :ref:`sheared-confined-label`,
     and :ref:`reactive-silicon-dioxide-label`.
-    Finally, :ref:`gcmc-silica-label`,
+    Finally, in :ref:`gcmc-silica-label` and
     :ref:`umbrella-sampling-label`,
-    are using some more advanced simulation methods that are commonly used when studying soft matter systems, respectively grand canonical Monte Carlo simulations and a free energy method named umbrella sampling.
+    some more advanced simulation methods
+    are used, namely grand canonical Monte Carlo simulations and a free energy method named umbrella sampling.

 Required softwares